harrypeter07/RESUMEMAKER/README.md

 For support, please:

-- Open an issue on GitHub
+- Create an issue on GitHub
 - Contact us at: support@remaa.com
 - Visit our website: www.remaa.com